-The list entry refers to the lavishness of the interior, but describes the furnishings only briefly, and appears to be cautious about the level of A. W. Pugin’s (documented) involvement.
+See expanded list entry (below).
 Major fixtures include the original stone high altar and side altars and the font by the south door, probably all designed by Pugin, the original timber screens to the sanctuary and side chapels, probably by Pugin, stained glass throughout the church by William Wailes, the brass coronae in the nave made by Hardman to Pugin’s design and some fine brasses including that to Charles Filica by Hardman and Pugin.
 The floors throughout the whole church are covered with ornamental glazed tiles made by Minton to Pugin’s design and the wrought iron gates in the porch were made by Hardman to Pugin’s design.
 All the altar fittings and most of the items of church plate were designed by Pugin.
-The organ (in the chamber off the north aisle) was restored and installed here in 1993; it was originally built in 1938 by the John Compton Organ Company for a Methodist church in Droitwich (on BIOS Register, see http://www.npor.org.uk/NPORView.html?RI=D01937).
+The organ (in the chamber off the north aisle) was restored and installed here in 1993; it was originally built in 1938 by the John Compton Organ Company for a Methodist church in Droitwich (on BIOS Organ Register).

 Architect: Charles Hansom